SiyuLii/Toronto_Dinesafe_Ananlysis/README.md

 # Dinesafe_Analysis
 The repo is structured as follows:

-- input/data contains the data from Open Data Toronto and clean data.
+- input/data contains the data from Open Data Toronto clean data, and sketch.

 - outputs/paper contains the final paper and reference bibliography file.